dorkbox/Notify/README.md

 - This is for cross-platform use, specifically - linux 32/64, mac 32/64, and windows 32/64.
 Java 6+
 - You will need the images in the 'resources' directory, in addition to the normal libs.
+- Note: If you want to COMPLETELY remove repainting by the swing EDT (for the entire JVM), run `NullRepaintManager.install();`

 ```
 Customization parameters: